Areas of Slough: Buy-to-Let Property Investment Hotspots

 Slough Trading Estate is said to be the biggest business park in Europe.
 Around 500 companies employing 20,000 people are based here including big names like Mars UK, Amazon, O2 and other multinational brands.

-Good news for the Slough economy is that Slough is the most productive place in Britain according to think tank Centre for Cities.
+The good news for the Slough economy is that Slough is the most productive place in Britain according to the think tank, Centre for Cities.
 That means Slough has a more productive economy even than London.
 Slough is also a ‘top ten’ location for its number of existing businesses and new business start-ups.